cloudfoundry-attic/bosh-lite/README.md

     4.3.14r95030
     ```

-1. Start Vagrant from the base directory of this repository.
-This uses the Vagrantfile.
+1. Start Vagrant from the base directory of this repository, which contains the Vagrantfile.
+The most recent version of the BOSH Lite boxes will be downloaded by default from the Vagrant Cloud when you run `vagrant up`.
+If you have already downloaded an older version you will be warned that your version is out of date.
+You can use the latest version by running `vagrant box update`.

     ```
     vagrant up --provider=virtualbox